 This gathering comes after summer camp in August.
-This year Camp Bud Schiele has graciously extended their camp for our use since CBH is closed.
-Most ordeal candidates who were called out during the summer will elect to attend this event.
+Most ordeal candidateswho were called out during the summer will elect to attend this event.
 This is a great opportunity for Ordeal members seeking the Brotherhood to perform service as an Elangomat for the ordeal candidates.
 Much fellowship as well as many worthwhile projects occurs during this August event.